Ruzihm/coin-chance/README.md

 * `exports.CHAT_MESSAGE_HISTORY_LENGTH` - *format:Number* How many chat messages that are displayed from history when a user loads the page.

-**The below options should be changed carefully.
-This file is covered by the AGPL and must be considered sharable**
+**The below options should be changed carefully. config.js is covered by AGPL and must be considered sharable**
 * `exports.MONGO_CONN_STR` - *format:String* Where to find the MongoDB connection string.
 * `exports.SSLKEY` - *format:String* *optional only if* `SSL_ENABLED` *is false*.
 The location of the SSL key file.
 * `exports.SSLCERT` - *format:String* *optional only if* `SSL_ENABLED` *is false*.
 The location of the SSL cert file.